top of page

 Location: Various locations between labs.

+During this program, you will work with staff scientists and engineers on advanced research projects.
+Students can intern at one of six NIST laboratories.
 The Information Technology Laboratory is recommended for those interested in computer science.
-This lab focuses on areas such as networking and communications, computer security, software engineering, and human-computer interaction.
+This lab focuses on networking and communications, computer security, software engineering, and human-computer interaction.
 Research projects include computer network modeling, biometric systems for computer access and security, cryptographic methods, and digital data retrieval.
 A detailed list of research areas is available here.

 Stipend: Varies by location.